 After the loss of a baby through a miscarriage, women often try to think back and identify possible causes.
 Usually, there is no known cause.
 In fact, in Houston and throughout Texas, 10% to 20% of all pregnancies end in a miscarriage and they are most common in the 1st trimester.
-However, a traumatic event such as a car accident can cause a miscarriage.
+However, a traumatic event such as a car accident in Houston can cause a miscarriage.
 In fact, it is estimated that there are 3000 miscarriages caused by car crashes every year.

 Any type of sudden trauma sustained by a pregnant woman can put her in danger for a miscarriage including the sudden stop in a car wreck or the deployment of the air bags.

 Usually, the car accident itself causes a condition that can lead to the miscarriage.

 One such condition caused by a motor vehicle collision is placental abruption in which the placenta partially or completely separates from the uterus.

 This often results in emergency c-section surgery to remove the baby before oxygen gets cut off.
 Another danger to a pregnant woman in a car accident involves injuries to the fetus itself – whether to the head or other part of the body.

 While injuries to the baby occur in less than 10% of all car accidents involving pregnant women, it is still a serious concern and requires women to get medical attention immediately after an accident.

 Car Accident While Pregnant Compensation & Miscarriage Settlements

 If you are pregnant and are involved in any car wreck – regardless of how minor – you should seek medical attention immediately to make sure that the baby is not in any type of stress.

 We have seen cases where the accident did not cause an immediate miscarriage but after seeking medical care, the doctors decided to take the baby out early.